German NounsIntroduction To German Nouns

-In this lesson, we'll learn all about German nouns.
-But before we dive in, let's remind ourselves briefly: what exactly is a noun?
-A noun is a word used to identify a person, place or thing: an object or concept.
+In this lesson, we'll explore German nouns.
+But first, let’s quickly review: what is a noun?
+A noun is a word that identifies a person, place, thing, or concept.

 Here are some examples of nouns: